Asia assesses ransomware assault, extent may not be known until Monday

 Officials in the Philippines and Singapore said there were no reports of breaches of critical infrastructure.

-New Zealand and Australia reported no impact on any organizations.
+New Zealand and Australia reported no impact on any organisations.
 India's chief information security officer, Gulshan Rai, said there appeared to be no damage.

 Two factors may account for the limited reports of damage in Asia.